liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the ball hit me in the head really hard, and now I'm seeing stars
 1. I'm not following
 1. we should embrace what comes hard
-1. this area are suffering from scarce supplies of water
 1. english is a compulsory subject
 1. I've never heard of that
 1. I would like to remind everyone that the US team will be out of the office from 12/24 thru 1/2 to celebrate all of the upcoming holidays